So many of us want to know, what is the white stuff on Cheddar cheese?

 Due to their low moisture content, you’ll usually find that hard cheeses won’t dry out.

-This is actually an issue with soft cheeses, which should typically be wrapped in parchment or waxed paper.
+This is an issue with soft cheeses, which should typically be wrapped in parchment or waxed paper.

 So, you certainly don’t have to worry about white crystals.